What purposeful screen time looks like

 • “Repeat that 5 times.”

-Within a week, she figured out how to use loops instead of just dragging “move forward” five times in a row.
+Within a week, she was starting to play around with loops instead of just dragging “move forward” five times in a row.

 • how to use a trackpad (she actually prefers it over a mouse now)